 Introduction to Vanguard Inspection Services

-Vanguard IS Disaster Inspectors are independent contractors who have the opportunity to be deployed when a disaster (i.e. – fire, flood, hurricane, or tornado) has occurred and there has been a disaster declaration.
-The length of disaster declarations vary based on size and the amount of damage caused by the event.
+VIS Disaster Inspectors are independent contractors who have the opportunity to be deployed when a disaster (i.e. – fire, flood, hurricane, earthquake, tornado, etc.) has occurred and there has been a disaster declaration.
+The length of deployments for disaster declarations vary based on size and the amount of damage caused by the event.

-Being a Disaster Housing Inspector can be both a rewarding and challenging experience.
+Being a Disaster Housing Inspector is a rewarding and challenging experience.
 Successful Disaster Housing Inspectors are able to perform a variety of tasks.
 To ensure this is the right opportunity for you, see some examples below!

 Tasks of a Successful Disaster Housing Inspector: